Everyone wants to sell more handmade product. But to do so, they must get out of the seller mentality and think about buyers and the way they shop.

 This is the reason Pinterest and Instagram are such powerful tools for fashion.
 Brands pay bloggers big money to post photos of themselves wearing their clothes or accessories.
 They know that bloggers have loyal followers who love seeing how they’ll use their personal style to wear a piece.
 Seeing that product in action, worn in everyday life, as opposed to hanging on a rack adds a powerful punch to influencing purchases.

 Before: You don’t really have any.
-You make what you feel like based on the patterns you find and what seems to be trendy among other handmade hat vendors.
+You make what you feel like based on the patterns you find, yarn colors that catch your eye and what seems to be trendy among other handmade hat vendors.

 After: You offer 3 Collections based on the season and warmth level.
 Cable Knit in Alpaca wool for colder days, Stockinette stitch in a Merino wool for cool days and a Lace pattern in an Acrylic yarn for warm days.
 You name your collections after the first names of the celebrities who wear the looks.